 Open Water, 2003

 Another film loosely based on a true story, Open Water is the tale of two scuba divers who are accidentally left behind by their tour boat and left stranded in shark-infested waters.
 In addition to the sharks, over the course of the film they have to deal with the unrelenting sun, dehydration, and stinging jellyfish.
 If you thought Jaws was too sappy, this is the perfect film for you.
-Available on Netflix.
+Available to rent on Amazon for $2.99.

 28 Days Later, 2002